#[derive(Model)]

 Modeltrait implementation, including the associatedQuery,Create, andUpdatebuilder types. - A

-Loadimplementation for deserializing rows from the database. - A
+Loadimplementation for deserializing rows from the database. - The

 all(),filter(expr),filter_by_<field>(), andget_by_<key>(). - Instance methods